 Now, it may be true that they can “survive” in a tiny cup, but is it the best environment for you betta fish?

 Not at all.

-The minimum tank size that should be used for a betta fish setup should be at least 2.5 gallons or larger.
+The recommended minimum tank size for Betta Fish should be at least 2.5 gallons or larger.
 To be honest, a 5 gallon is likely the best size tank for Betta Fish.

 The smaller the tank the more difficult it becomes to maintain a clean environment free of ammonia and toxins.

 A small tank results in less room for error as toxins can build up much faster than a larger aquarium.
 A small aquarium also requires more frequent water changes and tank cycling.

 The betta fish natural environment is tropical and they do best in aquariums that mimic this environment.

 This can be accomplished by having plants (real or fake) and have your aquarium heated and filtered just like any other tropical fish.